"There comes a time when the cosmic tumblers have clicked into place,

 “Actually, we were told.
 Evidently the others got tired of waiting for us to figure it out.
 It is fortunate that I was there to act on the information.”

 “Yes.
 Lucky us.”
 He similes thinly.
-“You’re obliquely referencing third parties again.
+“You’re playing the pronoun game again.
 Tell me about these ‘intriguing findings.’”
-He’s enjoying drip-feeding information, I can tell.
+I can tell he’s enjoying drip-feeding information.

 “The astronomers who approached us had received what turned out to be a signal from space.
 It came from Groombridge 34, one of our closer neighbours.
 There has not been sufficient time since then for any reply of ours to reach them, but in any case the message instructed us not to reply under any circumstances, and to continue broadcasting.
 It also identified humankind specifically, in English.”